 we stated in the previous section: your Selling

 Memorandum, your recast financials, all your

 price.
 If the buyer has any objections or concerns

 about you asking price you want them to express them

 be afraid to hear negative feedback or objections

 from the buyer - it means you will always know where

+their objections.
 And as far as disagreements over price

 accept the Letter Of Intent.

 4 - Negotiate And Structure The Details Of The Sale